[This course web page is obsolete. I'll prepare a new one next time I teach it.]

 codomain, range; onto (surjective) and one-to-one (injective) functions,

-one-to-one correspondences (bijective fuctions) and their inverses;
+one-to-one correspondences (bijective functions) and their inverses;

 scalar-valued functions (also called scalar fields), vector-valued functions